Codecademy/docs/content/java/concepts/files/files.md

 ### Methods

-The `FileReader` class offeres the following methods to read from a file:
+The `FileReader` class offers the following methods to read from a file:

 - `close()`: Closes the FileReader.
 Should be done after all reads are complete.
 - `read()`: Reads a character from the file, or reads caharacters into a buffer.